UK readies charter flights out of Tel Aviv as Middle East crisis spirals

 The Government is working with the Israeli authorities to arrange transport out of the region.

-Britons stranded in Israel will be evacuated on Government charter flights as soon as the airspace reopens amid spiralling conflict in the Middle East.
+Britons stranded in Israel will be evacuated on charter flights as soon as the airspace reopens amid spiralling conflict in the Middle East, the Government has said.

 Downing Street urged UK citizens in the region to register their presence with the Foreign Office as authorities scramble to provide journeys out of Tel Aviv.